donate

 Let us be Mercy at this time through our prayer, rhetoric and actions at this time of potential national stress.

-The Sisters of Mercy of the Americas is launching a Vote with Mercy initiative to encourage U.S. citizens to vote in the November elections and to consider a variety of factors and values in determining their decisions.
+The Sisters of Mercy of the Americas launched a Vote with Mercy initiative to encourage U.S. citizens to vote in the November elections and to consider a variety of factors and values in determining their decisions.

 As people of faith, we are called to witness for others.
 As Sisters of Mercy, that witness is expressed throughout Catholic teaching and in our Critical Concerns of immigration, nonviolence, care for our Earth, racism and the education, health and spiritual needs of women and girls.
 A centerpiece of the initiative is a video highlighting these concerns, available on the website and social media platforms and featured in advertising.